spitulax/nixos-config/secrets/README.md

 The age key is located in `$XDG_DATA_HOME/age/user.txt` with `600` permission.
 The age key should be generated with `ssh-to-age -private-key -i ~/.ssh/id_ed25519 > $XDG_DATA_HOME/age/user.txt` and also make sure the ssh key is not password protected. `config.sops.age.sshKeyPaths` should be empty.
+These steps are only needed for building configs using sops or editing secret files.

 [here]: ../secrets
 [.sops.yaml]: ../.sops.yaml